bountiful-children-s-foundation/marketing_intl_child_nutrition/README.md

 ## MVP:
 Marketing page:
 1. Link to live site
+* Found in Logo image
 2. Nav Bar
 3. Link to current work so far
+* Found in "Our Work" Link

 Per Lead PM Emily McClanahan's new recommendation --Amber